microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/message-move.md

 ---
 title: "message: move"
 description: "Move a message to a folder.
-This creates a new copy of the message in the destination folder and removes the original message."
+This creates a new copy of the message in the destination folder and removes the original message."author: "angelgolfer-ms"
 ---

 # message: move